richardmotion/Alexa-Pi/README.md

 ```

 Now you try asking it something!
-> L3, what time is it?
+> Alexa, what time is it?

 ### Starting on boot
 ---